Heat exhaustion and heat stroke are highly preventable with a little precaution and an awareness of the warning signs.

 The elderly are most susceptible to classic heat illnesses or heat exhaustion because they have trouble adjusting to significant changes in temperature.
 People with high blood pressure using medication to manage that condition are also at risk because the drugs affect the fluid levels in the body.

-Exertional heat illness can affect athletes who try to maintain their normal fitness routines but haven’t yet acclimated to a rise in humidity or heat, he added.
+Exertional heat illness can affect athletes who try to maintain their normal fitness routines but haven’t yet acclimated to a rise in humidity or heat.

 What’s the difference between heat stroke and exhaustion?